ArminBaz/MAPF-CSCI360/README.md

 <br/>

-*Note*: You can change the input file name to any valid input file and the output file can be whatever you desire as long as it ends in .txt
+*Note*: You can change the input file name to any valid input file and the output file can be whatever you desire as long as it ends in .txt.

 <br/>